Our dogs give us a lot so they deserve a little extra pampering, especially later in life when they become seniors.

-Play some calming music, my favourite is Through a Dog’s Ear, then give your dog a bath with some delicious smelling shampoo, massaging it in with a rubber brush, then dry him off with warmed towels.
+Play some calming music – my favorite is Through a Dog’s Ear classical music – then give your dog a bath with some delicious smelling shampoo, massaging it in with a rubber brush, then dry him off with warmed towels.

 When given the choice of buying or cooking I choose buying almost every time, and that includes dog treats.
 Can you relate to my apathy about cooking?

 One day I took the plunge and made turkey balls, and boy did my dogs go crazy!!
 They loved them so much they acted like they hadn’t eaten in days!

 Create a backyard playground

 We don’t always have the time or energy to whisk them off on adventures, and sometimes their health issues make that impossible.
 What’s the next best thing?
-Creating a backyard playground of course!!

 It’s easy to do, doesn’t have to cost much, and any size garden is perfect!
 Don’t have a garden?
 A balcony can work too.